riccardotrinchieri/auto-i18n/README.md

 }
 ```

-> **Note:** This identity function will be useful inside API routes if we want to be able to translate API responses i.e. error message.
-(Also in this case this cause with a small overhead)
+> **Note:** This identity function will be useful inside API routes if we want to be able to translate API responses, e.g., error messages.
+(Also, in this case, this comes with a small overhead)

-Check the [**NextJS example folder**](https://gitlab.com/riccardoluigi.trinchieri/i18n-llm/-/tree/main/examples/next?ref_type=heads) for a minimal working example
+Check the [**NextJS example folder**](https://github.com/riccardotrinchieri/auto-i18n/tree/main/examples/next) for a minimal working example.